jungsoh/wordvecs-sentiment-classification/README.md

 We will use word vector representations to build an Emojifier that classifies the sentiment of a sentence to one of a given number of classes and pick an emoji accordingly.
 🤩 💫 🔥

-An emojifier will make your text messages more expressive?
+An emojifier will make your text messages more expressive.
 Rather than writing:
 > Congratulations on the promotion!
 Let's get coffee and talk.
 Love you!

 An emojifier can automatically turn this into: